AsheUrban/Dine-Together/README.md

 3. Add autocomplete and restaurant details to forms
 4. Integrate real restaurant photos from API
 5. Polish and test end-to-end workflows

 ---

+## **Development Process**

+This is an independent educational project owned and developed by Ashe Urban.
+Claude (Anthropic's AI assistant) is used as a development tool to provide guidance, suggestions, and explanations.
+The developer maintains full ownership of all code, makes all implementation decisions, and owns all commits.
+This approach ensures deep learning through hands-on problem-solving while leveraging AI assistance for guidance and architectural discussion.

+---